yanght321/Detailed3DFace/README.md

 ```
 Refer to the [guide](https://pytorch.org/get-started/locally/) to install the PyTorch 1.6.0.

-2. Download the Blilinear model from FaceScape dataset.
+2. Download the bilinear model from FaceScape dataset.
 After getting access to the dataset, download 'facescape_bilinear_model_v1_3.zip' from the download page.
 Then put 'core_847_50_52.npy' and 'factors_id_847_50_52.npy' into './predef' folder.

 3. Download the pretrained model from [Google Drive](https://drive.google.com/file/d/18j8bnj5IHP0u2jNuIrWh7dvQkfagBxsM/view?usp=sharing), unzip the file and place 'dpmap_rig_net_G.pth' and 'dpmap_single_net_G.pth' in './checkpoints' folder.